1. Integrate with Data Lakehouse

 Setup Databricks

-Setting up a Databricks workspace requires appropriate AWS permissions.
-Ensure you are logged into your AWS account with an active session and administrative privileges to enable seamless authorization.
-To simplify the required permissions, we recommend you to use the same AWS account you used to create a StreamNative BYOC Cloud Environment.
+Setting up a Databricks workspace requires appropriate AWS or GCP permissions.
+Ensure you are logged into your cloud provider account with an active session and administrative privileges to enable seamless authorization.
+To simplify the required permissions, we recommend you to use the same AWS or GCP account you used to create a StreamNative BYOC Cloud Environment.

 Subscription Level: